OtleyMakerSpace/oms-display/README.md

 transition-time = 1.5
 start-hour = 8
 end-hour = 22
+enable-reboot = false
 handle-bank-holidays = false
 oms-images-folder = oms-images
 wms-images-folder = wms-images
 ```

-**enable-blanking**: (true/false): Whether to switch off the display during the blank period.
+**enable-blanking** (true/false): Whether to switch off the display during the blank period.
 If this is true, the display will enter a standby mode to save power.

 **slide-time**: How long (in seconds) each slide is displayed.